bencejdanko/gemma-2b-fine-tuning-dolly-15k/README.md

 > | Helpfulness	| [1-5] |
 > | Fluency | [1-5] |
 > ## Verdict
-> [One sentence summarizing the reasoning for the above scores]"
+> [One sentence summarizing the reasoning for the above scores]
 > ```

 ## Ablations: